A spectral sequence for tangent cohomology of algebras over algebraic operads: Introduction

 \end{introthm}

+The broad generality in which this spectral sequence appears implies that further conditions are necessary for it to converge, with the target being the one mentioned above.
 Since $Q_0\longrightarrow Q$ is a cofibration of $\;\PP$-algebras that is a cofibrant replacement of the morphism of $\;\PP$-algebras $B_0\longrightarrow B$, the target of this spectral sequence is $\AQ^*_{B_0}(B,-)$.
-We record this immediate reinterpretation of the theorem in Corollary~\ref{cor:AQss}; this is the situation we are interested in general.
+This immediate reinterpretation of the theorem is recorded in Corollary~\ref{cor:AQss}; this is the situation we are interested in general.

-Having done this, we study how our construction specializes when considering the algebraic models in rational homotopy of J. F. Adams and P. J. Hilton~\cite{AH}, and D. Sullivan~\cite{Infinitesimal}.
+Having done this, we study how our construction specializes when considering the algebraic models of J. F. Adams and P. J. Hilton~\cite{AH}, and D.~Sullivan~\cite{Infinitesimal} in rational homotopy theory.
 One of the main features of these algebraic models of rational homotopy types is that they are built through towers of cofibrations in terms of a cellular decomposition of choice.
 Our first result in this direction is Theorem~\ref{thm:Adams-Hilton}, which the reader is invited to compare with that of S. Shamir~\cite{Shamir} and to the eponymous spectral sequence of J.-P. Serre.
 We expect this spectral sequence, in which all coefficients are \emph{rational}, to be isomorphic to the one obtained in~\cite{Cohenloops} by R. L. Cohen, J. D. S. Jones and J. Yan.
 It gives us a completely algebraic description of a multiplicative spectral sequence converging to the Chas--Sullivan loop product in string topology for simply connected oriented closed manifolds.

-\begin{introthm} Let $X$ be a CW complex with exactly one $0$-cell, no $1$-cells and all whose attaching maps are based with respect to the only $0$-cell.
-There is a first quadrant spectral sequence with
+\begin{introthm} Let $X$ be a CW complex with exactly one $0$-cell, no $1$-cells and all its attaching maps are based with respect to the only $0$-cell.
+There is a convergent first quadrant spectral sequence with

-which is conditionally convergent in the sense of Boardman.
 Moreover, this is a spectral sequence of algebras, its product in the $E_2$-page is given by the convolution product in $\hom(H_*(X), H_*(\Omega X))$.
 Whenever $X$ is a simply connected oriented closed manifold, this product converges to the Chas--Sullivan loop product. \end{introthm}